-Frequently Asked Questions (FAQ) regarding re-opening for public Sunday worship
+Frequently Asked Questions (FAQ) regarding provisions for public worship at St James’s

 [recent changes are highlighted in pink]

-St James’s resumed public worship on Sunday 16 August 2020.
+St James’s resumed public worship on Sunday 16 August 2020, and from 20 September the times of the services are as follows:

 9am: Interactive online worship service (sung service with Communion) from the Lady Chapel, interactive on Zoom and live-streamed on St James’s Facebook page.

-11am: In person worship (said service) in the church building.
+11am: In-person worship (from 1 November, Holy Communion) in the church building.

 (Much of this guidance regards the 11am worship service in the church building.)